SEESolutions-it/DpdlEngine/README.md

 In particular Dpdl is very efficient on J2ME and JavaME platforms and has a high degree of backward compatibility.

-The Demo release package includes an encoded DpdlPacket (dpdl_PHONEBOOK.dpdl) and the corresponding Dpdl code definition file (dpdl_PHONEBOOK.c) used to encode the DpdlPacket.The next section 'How to run the examples' will describe how to execute and perform queries on a DpdlPacket.
+The DpdlEngine lite release package includes an encoded DpdlPacket (dpdl_PHONEBOOK.dpdl) and the corresponding Dpdl code definition file (dpdl_PHONEBOOK.c) used to encode the DpdlPacket.The next section 'How to run the examples' will describe how to execute and perform queries on a DpdlPacket.